drloring/katacoda-scenarios/java-ms-config/java-1/step1.md

 Now, to verify it picked up the `server.port=9080`, run `curl http://localhost:9080/greeting`{{execute}} to display the Hello World message in a json formatted string.

-Now that we have an couple of application properties exposed to our runtime, next we'll see how we can manipulate those via docker.
+Now that we have an couple of application properties exposed to our runtime, in the next step we'll see how we can manipulate those at runtime.